Laminate countertops may not be as luxurious or durable as more

 Many surface finishes like: honed, polished, brushed, velour, quilted, riverwash and several more are available in many colors/patterns for an added textural design element.

-Thus, from a design perspective, no countertop material offers you a wider range of choices and options than laminate (technically natural granite has the most "colors" with 2500+, but the range of pattern is much more limited).
+Thus, from a design perspective, no countertop material offers you a wider range of color choices and options than laminate (technically natural granite has the most "colors" with 2500+, but the range of pattern is much more limited).

 So, with laminate you may have trouble deciding which color/pattern combo to use, but you certainly won't lack for many excellent candidates (such as the Formica design in the above photo) no matter what your color scheme or design theme.